-- A. Employee Training. - 1.
-Not later than 180 days after the Final Approval Date, the Company shall provide to each of its restaurant-level employees a video presentation and written materials that: - a. affirm the Company's commitment to diversity and equal employment opportunity; and - b. explain the Registration of Interest Program and the methods for learning about other positions in the restaurant and job openings at all area restaurants; and - c. explain the Company's Ethics Point complaint procedures. - 2.
+- A. Employee Training. - Not later than 180 days after the Final Approval Date, the Company shall provide to each of its restaurant-level employees a video presentation and written materials that: - a. affirm the Company's commitment to diversity and equal employment opportunity; and - b. explain the Registration of Interest Program and the methods for learning about other positions in the restaurant and job openings at all area restaurants; and - c. explain the Company's Ethics Point complaint procedures. - 2.
 The video presentation shall also be provided to all restaurant level new hires within 30 days of their first day of work. - 3.
-A copy of the video and training materials shall be provided to Class Counsel.
-At least once every two years during the term of the Decree, the Company shall provide a similar communication to each of its restaurant-level employees, after first providing a copy of any new materials and reasonable opportunity for comment to Class Counsel.
+A copy of the video and training materials shall be provided to Class copy of any new materials and reasonable opportunity for comment to Class Counsel.
 The written communications will be signed and issued by the Chief Executive Officer of the Company.